 College life can be stressful and challenging, academically, socially and emotionally.
-Many students feel anxious, depressed, overwhelmed, or homesick at some point during their college experience, and need help dealing with their feelings or problems.
-Common concerns are roommate difficulties, family stress, concerns about alcohol and substance use, struggles in relationships, confusion in deciding on a major or career path, difficulties in making friends, academic challenges, among others.
-CCPH offers brief individual therapy (generally, 3-5 sessions) to help students better understand their difficulties, develop effective coping skills, and be successful in college.
+CCPH offers brief, individual therapy (generally, 3-5 sessions) to help students better understand their difficulties, develop effective coping skills, and be successful in college.

 What is Therapy?

 Psychotherapy is a collaborative process that can help people understand the issues that are contributing to their difficulties,identify the strengths they can draw on, and develop more effective strategies to cope with stressful situations and to achieve their goals.

 Who Can Benefit from Therapy?